PayPal Payouts API Integration in PHP

 $response = $paypal_client->curl_request('/v1/payments/payouts', 'POST', $headers, json_encode($request_body));

-We just demonstrated how use the PayPal Payout API in PHP to create payout batch request and send payouts programmatically.
-For demo purpose we used static array of receivers, Which can of course be modified to a receivers list from database table or a file.
-PayPal prevents duplicate payouts if sender_batch_id has already been used in past 30 days, PayPal will reject the payout request and return an error.
+We just demonstrated how to use the PayPal Payout API in PHP to create payout batch requests and send payouts programmatically.
+For demo purposes, we used a static array of receivers, which can of course, be modified to a list of receivers from a database table or a file.
+PayPal prevents duplicate payouts if sender_batch_id has already been used in the past 30 days; PayPal will reject the payout request and return an error.
 Below is the successful payout response.

 {